-The purpose of this paper is to provide an update to Te Maru o Kaituna River Authority (TMoK) about activities relevant to the Kaituna River catchment being progressed to improve the management of freshwater and implement the National Policy Statement for Freshwater Management (NPS-FM).
+The purpose of this paper is to provide an update to Te Maru o Kaituna River Authority (TMoK) about work being progressed to implement the National Policy Statement for Freshwater Management (NPS-FM) relevant to the Kaituna River catchment.

-2 National changes
+2 National direction

-There is a lot going on in the freshwater space a national level.
+There continues to be a lot going on in the freshwater space at a national level.
 The key activities that may impact on the Bay of Plenty freshwater policy work programme are outlined below: